ANTI-CORRUPTION NETWORK TO COLLABORATE WITH THE ECONOMIC AND FINANCIAL CRIMES COMMISSION

 Findings of investigations carried out on the Niger Delta Development Commission (NDDC) initiated by the legislative and executive arms of the federal government of Nigeria indicate a high rate of corruption evident in contract racketeering, payments for fictitious contracts, award and payment for ridiculous staff bonuses and project abandonment, to mention a few.
 Despite the huge sums of money released to the NDDC as an intervention agency since its inception, the Niger Delta communities continue to experience a steady decline in social and economic standards.

-Social Action with her network partners and collaborators has consistently engaged stakeholders in the public and private sector, communities, and civil society to demand a transparent accountable and service-driven public sector including the NDDC.
+Alone with her network partners and collaborators has consistently engaged stakeholders in the public and private sector, communities, and civil society to demand a transparent accountable and service-driven public sector including the NDDC.
 The campaign was taken, once again, to the Economic and Financial Crimes Commission (EFCC) office in Port Harcourt in continuation of our campaign to drive a pragmatic process to reposition the NDDC for accountability, inclusiveness, and good service delivery.

 Comrade Green Isaac, who led the Anti-Corruption Network (AcoNet), called on the EFFC to investigate the cases of misappropriation of funds levelled against the NDDC, including those alluded to by Senator Godswill Akpabio, the Minister of the Niger Delta Affairs.
 He promised that the Network is ready to partner with the EFFC to ensure that corruption especially in the NDDC is brought to its minimal level.